shiba24/udacity-sdnd/CarND-Vehicle-Detection-master/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Then I trained a linear SVM in the tenth code cell of the [IPython notebook](https://github.com/shiba24/udacity-sdnd/blob/master/CarND-Vehicle-Detection-master/script.ipynb).
-The accuracy for test dataset (20% of the whole dataset) is `0.989`.
+Then I trained a linear SVM in the tenth code cell of the [IPython notebook](https://github.com/shiba24/udacity-sdnd/blob/master/CarND-Vehicle-Detection-master/script.ipynb) for the best parameters again.
+The accuracy for test dataset (20% of the whole dataset) is `0.990`.

 ### Sliding Window Search